-Bonds are always lower risk than shares in the same company, but do carry some of the same risks.
+Bonds are always lower risk than shares in the same company but do carry some of the same risks.
 They also have unique risks that can be used to your advantage under various economic conditions.

 Risk means different things to different investors.
 To some it means uncertainty or possible volatility in returns and to others the possibility or odds of losing money or the chance of unwinding a position at a loss.
-I think it’s both.
+We think it’s both.
 The upside is higher possible returns.

-Two prevalent risks
+Two prevalent risks:

 Even though many USD denominated bonds are fixed rate, there is another risk/ reward consideration - the possible changes to the currency.
-Some investors would still chose to invest in fixed rate USD bonds as a hedge against the AUD.
+Some investors would still choose to invest in fixed rate USD bonds as a hedge against the AUD.

 Interest rate and currency risks are two of the top 10.